melanieshi0120/DNA_Project/README.md

 ## Target Distribution
 ![image/class_distribution.png](image/class_distribution.png)
 ## Genes Distribution
+The bar chart shows the top 30 genes where mutations are located.
+The first place is BRCA1 and you can see there is a gene named BRCA2 in fifth place.
+What are they?
+The name “BRCA” is an abbreviation for the “Breast Cancer Gene.”
+BRCA1 and BRCA2 are two different genes that have been found to impact a person’s chances of developing breast cancer.
+Additionally, the changes in the TP53 gene greatly increases the risk of developing breast cancer, bladder cancer, and lung cancer, etc. Besides, there are around eight mutations in the EGFR gene have been associated with lung cancer.
 ![image/genes.png](image/genes.png)
 ## Genes & Classes
+After knowing those genes and the potential risks of their mutations, Let us take look at bar charts for each class.
+Obviously, one gene could be classified in different classes.
+For example, the gene BRCA1 is almost in all classes, which means one type of gene could have more than one mutation.
+The gene like “PTEN” predominantly presents in a single Class.
+On the other hand, there are a few genes in Class 8 and Class 9.
 ![image/genes_vs_classes.png](image/genes_vs_classes.png)
 ## Variations Distribution
+In our dataset, there are a total of 2993 different variations and each variation matches one or more genes.
+Not all variations can cause cancers but they may influence cancer risk.
 ![image/variations.png](image/variations.png)
 ## Variations & Classes
 ![image/variations_vs_classes.png](image/variations_vs_classes.png)